hvsarma/hvsarma_old_blog/_posts/2015-07-19-lessons-linear-regression.md

 ---
 layout: post
-title: Lessons learnt: construction of Linear Regression Models
+title: Lessons learnt - how to build Linear Regression Models
 ---

 Characteristics of a regression model is that - there is a probability distribution of Y for each of X, and the means of these probability distributions vary with X.